dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.
 If you donate please write a short message with your HA username :D

+> @mase (again :D) — Nice update (v1.1.5).
+Headers are now always loading and thx for fixing the group-cover bug in the theme.
+Also thanks for all the support you giving on slack and the ha forum.
+Keep it up, you´re awesome!

 > @maikelstraub — Thanks for your help on slack and an amazing, well documented theme!

 > @jompa68 — Lovely theme and great support.
 Easy to setup.